Pakistan's Pervez Musharraf sentenced to death | DW | 17.12.2019

 The retired general resigned in 2008 to avoid impeachment.
 He currently lives in Dubai.

-Musharraf also faces charges over the murder of former prime minister Benazir Bhutto, who was killed in a 2007 suicide attack.
+Musharraf also faces other serious charges, including over the murder of former prime minister Benazir Bhutto, who was killed in a 2007 suicide attack.
 In 2017, a Pakistani court declared him a fugitive and demanded him to be arrested if he ever returns to the country.

+The former leader, who is popular with the Pakistan's powerful military and the country's intelligence agencies, returned in 2013 to take part in a parliamentary election, but was soon arrested.
+The Pakistani goverment imposed a travel ban on him, but the measure was lifted in 2016, allegedly to allow the now-76-year-old general to seek medical treatement abroad.
+He then left for Dubai where he remains in self-imposed exile.